formalLogicGirl/constFold/README.md

 # constFold
-Implementation of constant folding in R6RS scheme.
+Implementation of constant folding using R6RS scheme.

 Constant folding is a strength reduction compiler optimization that recognizes and evaluates constant expressions during compliation instead of at runtime.